AtlanticBridge/brandywine-bridge/packages/eth-contracts/README.md

 Ensuring that proposals are implemented, a decentralized autonomous organization (DAO) stucture manages the governance requests.
 If a propsal has been accepted, the DAO authority contract automatically implements the changes.

-## Chainlink Oracle Contracts
+## Chainlink Request Contracts

 This section outlines the methodology and development structure of the contracts that are utilized for the Chainlink Oracle solution.
 When a user sends a request to transfer their Ethereum to Elrond, the same request gets sent out to every, M, Chainlink Oracle Jobs.
 To meet consensus, N number of oracle requests must match exactly in order for the bETH to be minted.

 The amount allowed to be minted by an external adapter is limited to the amount of Ether (or maybe Atlantic tokens) staked.
 This is to incentivize the external adapter operators to be good actors.
 If an external adapter (EA) is found to be a bad actor, the staked tokens are slashed and the EA is removed from the approved Oracle and Job Specification list.

 **insert diagram here**
 User Request => Bridge 2 Elrond Contract => Send Multiple Chainlink Oracle Requests => Aggregate Responses to verify if tokens were actually minted.

-### Oracle

-All Chainlink transactions are funneled through the Chainlink Oracle contracts.
-Oracle contracts must be approved through the Governance DAO contract where the participants may approve, deny or remove Chainlink nodes.

 ### Aggregator